The multiresolution analysis of flow graphs: Coarsening flow graphs

-Having considered coarsening flow graphs, we note that the appropriate mathematical formalization in the opposite direction--i.e., of inserting one flow graph into another \footnote{Note that we are not explicitly considering the insertion of loops in this setting.}--is captured by the assertion that flow graphs form a (symmetric) \emph{operad}. \cite{MarklShniderStasheff,Leinster} (Cf. \cite{Spivak2013,RupelSpivak}.)
-Let $P(n)$ denote the set of flow graphs with $n$ ordered edges and define the following family of maps
+Having considered coarsening flow graphs, we note that the appropriate mathematical formalization in the opposite direction---i.e., of inserting one flow graph into another \footnote{Note that we are not explicitly considering the insertion of loops in this setting.}---is captured by the assertion that flow graphs form a (symmetric) \emph{operad} \cite{Leinster,MarklShniderStasheff,Stasheff} (cf. \cite{RupelSpivak,Spivak2013}).
+At a high level, an operad is a collection of objects that ``plug into each other'' like maps $f_{(m)}: X^m \rightarrow X$ \emph{\`a la}